NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-2017 and 2019 American Housing Survey (AHS) microdata.; Building type categorization based on U.S. EIA 2009 Residential Energy Consumption Survey (RECS).
+- \2017 and 2019 American Housing Survey (AHS) microdata.

+- \Building type categorization based on U.S. EIA 2009 Residential Energy Consumption Survey (RECS).

 Assumption
 **********

-More than 5 bedrooms are labeled as 5 bedrooms and 0 bedrooms are labeled as 1 bedroom; Limit 0-499 sqft dwelling units to only 1 or 2 bedrooms.
+- \More than 5 bedrooms are labeled as 5 bedrooms and 0 bedrooms are labeled as 1 bedroom

+- \Limit 0-499 sqft dwelling units to only 1 or 2 bedrooms.
 The geometry measure has a limit of (ffa-120)/70 >= bedrooms.

 Arguments
 *********